Before applying, please read carefully the Guide for candidates attached to this recruitment notice.

-The guide is an integral part of the recruitment notice.
-It will help you to understand the rules governing selection procedures organised by the European Parliament and how to apply.
+The guide is an integral part of the recruitment notice and helps to understand the rules governing selection procedures and how to go about applying.

 ANNEX: GUIDE FOR CANDIDATES IN SELECTION PROCEDURES ORGANISED BY THE EUROPEAN PARLIAMENT